spiral/docs/core/controllers.md

 ```

 ##Executing controller actions
-Even if controllers usually executed as result of routing, you can call any controller action by
+Even if the controllers is executed as result of routing, you can call any controller action by
-using `Core` method `callAction`.
-This method will accept controller class name, action name (method)
+using the `Core` method `callAction`.
+This method will accept the controller class name, action name (method)
- and set of parameters will be passed to controller method.
-Parameters will be automatically matched
+ and the set of parameters will be passed to the controller method.
+Parameters will automatically be matched
   with appropriate argument name in method definition.
 ```php
 public function action($name, $value = 'default')